camunda/camunda-docs-manual/content/reference/cmmn11/markers/repetition-rule.md

 # Repetition triggered by entry criteria

 A trigger for a repetition of a milestone, stage or task is a satisfied [sentry]({{< relref "reference/cmmn11/sentry.md" >}}), that is referenced as [entry criterion]({{< relref "reference/cmmn11/concepts/entry-exit-criteria.md" >}}).
-Whenever an entry criterion is satisfied the repetition rule is evaluated and if it evaluates to `true` a new instance of the milestone, stage or task is created.
+Whenever an entry criterion is satisfied, the repetition rule is evaluated and if it evaluates to `true`, a new instance of the milestone, stage or task is created.
 The new instance transitions into the `AVAILABLE` state.
-The *previous* instance transitions in case of a milestone instance in state `COMPLETED` and in case of a stage or task instance into the `ACTIVE` or `ENABLED` state (depending on the [manual activation rule]({{< relref "reference/cmmn11/markers/manual-activation-rule.md" >}})), because the entry criterion is satisfied.
+The *previous* instance, in case of a milestone instance, transitions in state `COMPLETED` and, in case of a stage or task instance, into the `ACTIVE` or `ENABLED` state (depending on the [manual activation rule]({{< relref "reference/cmmn11/markers/manual-activation-rule.md" >}})) because the entry criterion is satisfied.

 Consider the following excerpt of a CMMN case definition, where the repetition of the tasks depends on the occurrence of an entry criterion: